owncloud/docs/docs/install-antora.md

 These include the base build tools, Node 8, and NVM.

 Your system must have installed `yarn`.
 If this is not the case, [install yarn](https://yarnpkg.com/lang/en/docs/install) following the installation notes on the refrenced site.
-When `yarn`is installed, type following command in the root of your local docs repository to install all necessary dependencies:
+When `yarn` is installed, type following command in the root of your local docs repository to install all necessary dependencies:

 ```console
 make install
 ```

-**Note:** if you identify issues because you have used as example `npm install` instead of `make install` delete the `node_modules` directory and rerun `make install`.
+**Note:** if you identify issues because you have used as example `yarn install` instead of `make install` delete the `node_modules` directory and rerun `make install`.

 With the dependencies and Antora tools installed, you’re ready to [build the documentation](./build-the-docs.md) locally.